machellerogden/shellspec/README.md

 const ShellSpec = require('shellspec');

 const spec = {
-    kind: 'shell',
-    version: '1.0.0',
-    spec: {
     main: 'echo',
     args: [
         {
             name: 'args',
             type: 'values',

             // here we add a `required` key to the spec which indicate the user should be prompted if this config value is missing
             required: true

         }
     ]
-    }
 };

 const echo = ShellSpec(spec);